Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Numerical Results

 \subsection{Performance in Multiple Random Access}

 We next apply the proposed A-MM-KLD algorithm to the multiple random access scenario described in Section~\ref{subsec:random_access}.
 We consider a system with $K=4$ devices, where both the transmitter and receiver are equipped with $N_t=N_r=4$ antennas.
-For detection, we employ the LRT based on the Neyman-Pearson criterion.
+The per-user covariance is generated as $\bfR_{H,k}=\mathbf{A}\mathbf{A}^\herm$ followed by trace normalization, where $\mathbf{A}$ has i.i.d. complex Gaussian entries.
+For detection, we employ the LRT based on the Neyman--Pearson criterion.
 The detection threshold $\eta$ is determined numerically to satisfy a target probability of false alarm, set to $\alpha = 10^{-3}$.
 The performance metric is the geometric mean of the detection probabilities of all users, which ensures fairness and reflects the overall system reliability.
 We compare our optimized waveforms against conventional orthogonal sequences.

+The detection performance is evaluated via Monte Carlo simulation.
+For each random environment generated according to the above setup, the LRT threshold $\eta$ is estimated using $N_\eta=10^5$ samples drawn under $\CMcal{H}_0$, and the per-user detection probability under $\CMcal{H}_1$ is then estimated using $N_{MC}=10^5$ samples.
+The reported curves are obtained by averaging the per-environment geometric-mean detection probability over $N_{env}=100$ independent random environments.
+To quantify across random environments, including Monte Carlo estimation effects, Fig.~\ref{fig:random_access} additionally includes shaded $95\%$ confidence bands computed as $\bar{P}_D\pm1.96 \hat{\sigma}/\sqrt{N_{env}}$, where $\bar{P}_D$ and $\hat{\sigma}$ denote the sample mean and standard deviation of the environment-level geometric-mean detection probabilities.
+The confidence bands are sufficiently narrow that they largely overlap with the mean curves and are substantially smaller than the performance gap between the proposed and baseline schemes, confirming that the reported gains are statistically significant.

 Fig.~\ref{fig:random_access_snr} presents the detection performance versus SNR with a fixed sequence length of $T=8$.
 It is observed that the proposed A-MM-KLD algorithm yields a substantial performance gain over the orthogonal sequences across the entire SNR regime.
 This advantage stems from the fact that fixed orthogonal sequences do not account for the specific spatial covariance structures of the channels or the interference patterns.
 In contrast, our method explicitly maximizes the weighted sum of KLDs by jointly optimizing the waveforms to be robust against MUI generated by the random activity of other devices.
 Consequently, the proposed design achieves reliable detection even at lower SNR levels where the baseline fails.